We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Insurance FAQs

-Generally no, as many are ‘ad hoc’ structures built on site or the company may be considered too high a risk to offer insurance through.
-More quality building suppliers are now offer IBG’s as they gain the trust of insurers.
+Generally no, as many are ‘ad hoc’ structures built on-site or the company may be considered too high a risk to offer insurance through.
+More quality building suppliers are now offering IBGs as they gain the trust of insurers.
 We offer a Consumer Protection Association guarantee as standard on all domestic installed buildings and with cover varying, suggest you check out the cover being offered first.

 We recommend that you inform your insurance company to ensure that your investment and any contents are covered.